Skip to main content

 Before diving into detection methods, you need to understand what you're up against.
 Here are the scam types causing the most damage right now:

 The name comes from the Chinese term "sha zhu pan" (killing pig game), describing how scammers "fatten up" victims with trust before "slaughtering" them financially.
-These scams have stolen over $75 billion globally since 2020.
+These scams have stolen over $75 billion globally since 2020 and show no signs of slowing.

 How it works: A stranger contacts you on social media, dating apps, or messaging platforms.
 They build a relationship over weeks or months-sometimes romantic, sometimes professional.
 Eventually, they introduce you to a "guaranteed" crypto investment opportunity, often showing you a professional-looking dashboard with fake profits.

 Developers create a new token, hype it aggressively, then drain all liquidity and disappear.
-Rug pull losses hit $6 billion in early 2025, with 80% involving memecoins.
+Rug pull losses hit $900 million from new tokens alone in 2025, with memecoins being the primary vehicle.

 Hundreds of fake cryptocurrency exchanges launch every month, offering massive signup bonuses and zero-fee trading.
 They work normally at first, allowing small deposits and withdrawals.
 Once you invest heavily, withdrawals get "temporarily suspended" for fake KYC, AML, or security audits.

 Fake websites mimicking legitimate exchanges or wallet providers steal login credentials and seed phrases.
-These attacks accounted for 45% of individual crypto losses in 2025.
+These attacks accounted for 45% of individual crypto losses and $2.4 billion in total damages in 2025.

 Scammers promote fake token airdrops that require you to connect your wallet or-worse-enter your seed phrase.
 Once connected to a malicious smart contract, your wallet can be drained instantly.

 Similar to pig butchering but focused specifically on dating apps and romantic connections.
-Victims often lose not just money but emotional wellbeing.
-A Santa Rosa man in his 70s lost $500,000 to someone he communicated with daily for months via video chat.
+A Santa Rosa man in his 70s lost $500,000 to someone he communicated with daily for months via video chat-receiving gifts before the financial requests began.

 Malicious smart contracts that let you buy but prevent you from selling.
 You watch your investment grow on paper while being unable to take profits.

 Perhaps the cruelest: scammers target people who've already been victimized, promising to recover stolen funds for an upfront fee.
-The Chainalysis 2025 report traced secondary thefts of $100,000+ from pig butchering victims who fell for fake "recovery" services.
+The Chainalysis 2025 report documented cases of victims losing an additional $100,000+ to fake "recovery" services.

 15 Red Flags That Scream "SCAM"